-Soap bubbles in air are made of a thin spherical 1932, anti-bubbles, thin spherical films of air with l.
-In 2004, the Belgian physicist Stéphane Dorbolo to produce them in simple experiments, and in it there carefully.
-Just try, using a fork.
-Why does rater into the North Sea, the Amazon River about uch is this less than $c^3/4G$?
+Fluids exhibit many interesting effects.
+Soap bubbles in air are made of a thin spherical film of liquid with air on both sides.
+In 1932, anti-bubbles, thin spherical films of air with liquid on both sides, were first observed.
+In 2004, the Belgian physicist Stéphane Dorbolo Ref.
+283 and his team showed that it is possible to produce them in simple experiments, and in particular, in Belgian beer.